Liftings of Nichols algebras of diagonal type II. All liftings are cocycle deformations: Nonzero cleft objects

 For diagrams of small rank we explicitly compute the Gr\"obner basis of the defining ideal of $\toba$.
 This is achieved using the computer program \cite{GAP}, together with the package \texttt{GBNP} by \cite{CG}.
 The \texttt{log} files are stored in the authors' webpages: \texttt{http://www.famaf.unc.edu.ar/$\sim$(angiono|aigarcia)}.

+This is the approach in the last line of Example \ref{subsubsec:type-B-N>4}, where a Gr\"obner basis associated to Cartan type $B_2$, $N=5$, is presented.

 We invoke some results from previous articles.
 The case in which only the powers of simple roots are deformed follows from \cite[Lemma 5.16]{AAGMV}.
-On the other hand, the case with the nontrivial deformations of the quantum Serre relations were investigated in \cite[Proposition 3.2]{AGI}.
+For instance, the second case in \ref{subsec:type-G-st} follows directly from that result.